gh-andre/KeePassFont/README.md

 font scaling changes to the source for the new version), apply a specific patch first.
 If you see any errors, those forms will need to be updated manually, as described in _Steps_ below.

+Note that applying font size patches across application versions is error-prone.
+Run this command to see forms changed between KeePass releases.
+These forms should not be patched, whether patches apply cleanly or not.

+    git diff --stat keepass-2-59-0 keepass-2-60-0 -- *Form.Designer.cs

 After applying the relevant patch, open all forms, as described in _Steps_, and verify each form's properties that the font size